HLC Assurance Review

 Criteria for Accreditation

 The Criteria for Accreditation are the standards of quality by which the Commission determines whether an institution merits accreditation or reaffirmation of accreditation.
-To maintain accreditation, Butler University must demonstrate it is meeting all five criteria.
+To maintain accreditation, Butler University must demonstrate it is meeting all four criteria.

 Jordan hall in early spring